privacy-tech-lab/gpc-web-crawler/README.md

   - usp_cookies_after_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
   - OptanonConsent_before_gpc: the isGpcEnabled string from One Trust’s OptanonConsent cookie before a GPC opt out signal was sent.
 The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
 If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.
   - OptanonConsent_after_gpc: the isGpcEnabled string from One Trust’s OptanonConsent cookie after a GPC opt out signal was sent.
 The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
 If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.
-  - gpp_before_gpc: the value of the GPP string before a GPC opt out signal was sent (obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md))
+  - gpp_before_gpc: the value of the GPP string before a GPC opt out signal was sent
-  - gpp_after_gpc: the value of the GPP string after a GPC opt out signal was sent (obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md))
+  - gpp_after_gpc: the value of the GPP string after a GPC opt out signal was sent
+  - urlClassification: the return value of [Firefox's urlClassificaton object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification), sorted by category and filtered for the following categories: `fingerprinting`, `tracking_ad`, `tracking_social`, `any_basic_tracking`, `any_social_tracking`.

 ## 4. Limitations/Known Issues